 The General Fund budget amounts presented in the accompanying required supplementary information reflect the original budget and the amended budget based on legally authorized revisions to the original budget during the year.
 Unexpended appropriations lapse at year end.
-The CRA made amendments of approximately \$9.59 million to reduce the budgeted appropriations during the year related primarily to construction and redevelopment projects that were not started.
+The CRA made amendments of approximately \$8.79 million to reduce the budgeted appropriations during the year related primarily to construction and redevelopment projects that were not started.

 Encumbrance accounting, under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriations, is employed as an extension of formal budgetary control in the General Fund.
-Encumbrances outstanding at year end, if any, are reported as reservations of fund balance for subsequent year expenditures.
+Encumbrances outstanding at year end, if any, are reported as assigned fund balance for subsequent year expenditures.
 For budgetary purposes, current year encumbrances are treated as expenditures and any unencumbered balances lapse at year end.
+There were no encumbrances outstanding at September 30, 2014.